 This one credit course is a self-designed service project.
 Du Bois scholars may choose to submit a proposal based on service to the college community or one founded upon service to the surrounding community.
 All service project proposals must be submitted to the director of the DBSP not later than the end of the first semester of a student's junior year.
 The proposal must outline the goals of the project and the steps to be undertaken to achieve the goals.
-The proposal must also identify the particular agency, organization, or group under which the project supervisor.
+The proposal must also identify the particular agency, organization, or group under which the project will be conducted and the individual from that organization who has agreed to serve as project supervisor.
 [NOTE: Project supervisors must agree in writing to serve in this capacity].
 Students must file two interim reports during the semester describing their progress in carrying out the project and submit a final paper relating the results of the service project to their entire liberal arts experience to date.
 Du Bois scholars are encouraged to keep a journal of service activities both for their own personal reflection and to facilitate the writing of the required final paper.